 • Keep bedtime routines consistent.

-• Set limits ahead of time (“Two videos, then we’re done.”)
+• Set limits ahead of time (“One video, then we’re done.”)

 Simple structure reduces power struggles.